photoprism/photoprism-docs/docs/getting-started/troubleshooting/browsers.md

 ### Getting Error Details ###

 If possible, please also include the error type, error message, and URL of the affected resource when [submitting a support request](../../user-guide/index.md#getting-support).
-You may find this information in the *browser console*.
-It is perfectly fine to take screenshots instead of writing the details down.
+For this purpose, check the browser console for warnings and errors as described below.
+It is perfectly fine to take screenshots instead of writing down the details.

 === "Chrome & Edge"